ronaldtclark/wdi12-hw7-jquery-harry-potter/README.md

 - `h4` element with your pet's name
 	- this `h4` element should have a class with a value of your pet type (owl, cat, toad, etc)
 - `h4` element with your wand (You can make it whatever you want.
 Need help coming up with one?
 Here is one of many websites to help you find your wand [playbuzz.com](http://www.playbuzz.com/terryraynor10/which-wand-would-you-be-given-in-the-world-of-harry-potter) )
-- In your `main.css` add an attribute of `font-family: fantasy;` to all elements that have a class that matches your pet's class
+- In your `style.css` add an attribute of `font-family: fantasy;` to all elements that have a class that matches your pet's class

  <details><summary>Test yourself</summary>